BCAppsLimited/BankValidator/errors-explained.md

 ## The weighting array does not have a value at position.

-Result Status = 'Weighting Array Missing.
+Result Status = 'Weighting Array Missing'.

 This is also an internal error that you should never see.
 It means there is a bug in the algorithm and you should report this to use for further investigation.